Skip to main content

 Output:

-The query will return the number of classes each student is taking.
+The query returns the number of classes each student is taking.

 nameclass_count